nrbns/Regen-v1/docs/COMPETITIVE_ANALYSIS.md

 ---

-**OmniBrowser is not competing.
+**Regen is not competing.
 We're defining the future of browsing. 🚀**